anton264/ecoguard_curves_home_assistant/README.md

 3. Go to **Settings** → **Devices & Services** → **Add Integration**

-4. Search for "Electricity Consumption" and follow the setup wizard
+4. Search for "EcoGuard Curves" and follow the setup wizard

 ### Method 2: HACS Installation (Future)